donimbaga/Google-timer/readme.md

 #  Coldtimer
-A simple timer for people who loves and use timers.
+A simple web-based timer for people who love and use timers.
 Timer is a great way to keep and track time in whatever task you are doing.
-Be it
+Be it cooking, exercising, or whatever.

 ## Description